ngageoint/endpoint.js/docs/basic.md

 # Basic Endpoint.js

+Endpoint.js's core purpose is to be a plugin framework with data streaming capabilities.
+If you have a map, a sidebar, and a timeline within your application, you can use it to wrap and version each component, enabling access to your functionality through a published API.
+By encouraging developers and companies to design each component of their application in a re-usable manner, it enables individuals and groups to contribute to emergent capabilities built upon existing investment, allowing organizations to respond to change.

 Using Endpoint.js is as simple as creating one or more adapters, and using a facade to access the API and call functions.
 More advanced scenarios are described [here](advanced.md).

 ## Table of Contents